Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 as a single one-day workshop.
 No plan survives contact with the enemy, and we found is that it is not possible to complete all of the material in single day.
-We chose to focus on exercises 1 and 3, with exercises 2 and 4 being 'homework'.
+We chose to focus on exercises 1 and 3, with exercises 2 and 4 being "homework".

 Perhaps the most notable improvement following delivery was the addition of Colab instances of the notebooks.